ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    With the combination ('cursor', 'more') = ("null", "true"), the AS is signaling that the update collection is in fact not empty, but that one or more series items have been lost due to their removal.
 These include the item with 'index' value (P + 1) % (MAX_INDEX + 1), that the requester wished to obtain as the first one following the specified reference point with 'index' value P.

-   When receiving this diff query response, the requester should send a new full query request to the AS.
+   When receiving this diff query response, the requester SHOULD send a new full query request to the AS.
 A successful response provides the requester with the full, current pertaining subset of the TRL, as well as with a valid value of the 'cursor' parameter (see {{sec-using-cursor-full-query-response}}) to be possibly used as query parameter in a following diff query request.

 * Case B - The series item X with 'index' having value P is found in the update collection associated with the requester; or the series item X is not found and the series item Y with 'index' having value (P + 1) % (MAX_INDEX + 1) is found in the update collection associated with the requester.